railz-ai/railz-visualizations/examples/README.md

 # Getting Started with our Example App

-To use the example applications, you need to follow the [quick-start guide](https://github.com/railz-ai/quickstart/server/README.md) to setup a backend that authenticates via the Railz server and sends back an access configuration to the framework specific examples.
+To use the example applications, you need to setup a backend that authenticates via the Railz server and sends back an access configuration to the framework specific examples.
+A Node.js starter application is included in the examples [folder](examples/nodejs)

 ## Frameworks